camo6016/ha-jemenaspreadsheet/README.md

 If Jemena are not your electricity distributor then this will be of no use to you.

-The component will only retrieve Yesterdays usage, which will also retrieve the previous days if you wish do do some other comparisions.
-It could easily be extended to retrieve weekly, monthly or seasonal figures as well.
-(I haven't got that far yet)
+The component will download a spreadsheet of your power usage from the Jemena.
+This spreadsheet contains your half hourly kw/h usage for up to the last two years.
+By setting the sensor names in the "monitored_variables" list in the configuration.yaml you can perform calculatiuons on the data collected.

-The component is based on an older version of the [Hydro-Québec](https://home-assistant.io/components/sensor.hydroquebec/) energy sensor which is part fo the standard Home Assistant components.
-Thank you to the writer of that component it helpd a lot.
+The component is based on an [ha-jemenaoutlook](https://github.com/mvandersteen/ha-jemenaoutlook) energy sensor.
+Both this sensor, and the JemenaOutlook sensor can be run at the same time.
+The JemenaOutlook sensor pulls data from the GUI and can includes information about expendature.
+Please review the JemenaOutlook sensor to see if it provides the data you are looking for.
+Thank you to the writer of the JemenaOutlook component, it helpd a lot.

 This component is not endorsed by Jemena, nor have a I asked for their endorsement.